What type of content do you primarily create?

 Remember, this doesn't have to be a dedicated room solely for filming.
 Even a corner of your bedroom can work.
 The most important thing is to have a space that's quiet and in your control.

-6. Audio and video editing software
+6. Video editing software

 If you've shot your footage on a smartphone, there are cheap and low-cost apps that allow you to edit right on your Apple or Android mobile device.
 Just don't forget to import any external audio you may have recorded.